-Note: if the Prime Contractor is an Indigenous owned business, from the area of the contract, the total dollar value of the Indigenous contracting, from the area of the contract shall also include the consultant's share of the contract Guarantee of Indigenous Sub-Contracting / Supplier Costs: Bidders complete this section if a guarantee is being provided.
-Total Est. Cost for Supplies/Materials/Equip/Services Procured from Indigenous companies For This Contract (A) Divided by Total Bid Price (B) A/B = % Penalties and Incentives Conditions will apply to this criterion.
-Indigenous Labour: Bidder included a firm guaral use Indigenous employment content from the impregion in carrying out the work.
-The percentages identified below relate specifically to on-site labor hours regardless whether they are Prime Contracted and/or Sub-contractor staff.
-Up to 13 points Percentages should be supported by list of speci- Indigenous personnel from the area of the contra- of the contract, which is considered to be the Tra- Nation, will be confirmed during activities based of Consultant.
-Indigenous labour from within the co- ct.
-Indigenous employment from from the area ditional Territory of the Carcross/Tagish First on supporting documentation provided by the An Indigenous who is working on-site performing services related to the project for a contractor, subcontractor or supplier who has a contract with PWGSC to do work related to the project.
+Note: if the Prime Contractor is an Indigenous owned business, from the area of the contract, the total dollar value of the Indigenous contracting, from the area of the contract shall also include the consultant's share of the contract Guarantee of Indigenous Sub-Contracting / Suppguarantee is being provided. olier Costs: Bidders complete this section if a Total Est. Cost for Supplies/Materials/Equip/Services Procured from Indigenous companies For This Contract (A) Divided by Total Bid Price (B) A/B = % Penalties and Incentives Conditions will apply to this criterion.
+Indigenous Labour: Bidder included a firm guarantee to use Indigenous employment content from the impacted region in carrying out the work.
+The percentages identified below relate specifically to on-site labour hours regardless whether they are Prime Contractor staff and/or Sub-contractor staff.
+Percentages should be supported by list of speci- Indigenous personnel from the area of the contra- of the contract, which is considered to be the Tra- Nation, will be confirmed during activities based of Consultant.
+Indigenous labour from within the co act.
+Indigenous employment from from the area additional Territory of the Carcross/Tagish First on supporting documentation provided by the An Indigenous who is working on-site performing services related to the project for a contractor, subcontractor or supplier who has a contract with PWGSC to do work related to the project.
 R3.3 The individual must live within the area of the contract.
-Proof of residency may be requested (Driver's License, Territorial Health Card) Percent % (A/B) Points 0 to 4% 0 to 1.4 5 to 19% 1.5 to 8.9 20 to 24% 9 to 10 4
+Proof of residency may be requested (Driver's License, Territorial Health Card) Percent % (A/B) Points 0 to 4% 0 to 1.4 5 to 19% 1.5 to 8.9 20 to 24% 9 to 10.4